 What is ITV?

-Independent Television (ITV) was the UK's first commercial television network.
+Independent Television (ITV) was the UK’s first commercial television network.
+It remains a free to air television network based in London

 In addition to the flagship terrestrial service ITV1, the ITV network includes ITV2, ITV3, ITV4 and CiTV the first dedicated commercial children’s channel.